melaniebalaz/refactor.zone/data/articles/sql-introduction-part1.md

 Previously we had all data in one table, with no method to use more than one table in a `SELECT`.
 This is error prone and leads to data duplication.
 Let me show you.

 Imagine this: you need to build a student database.
-Every student is in a table and they are free to chose classes they want to attend.
+Every student is in a table and they are free to chose the classes they want to attend.
 From our previous experience the solution would be something like this:

 ```sql